surifirstpin/AcuBI_Technical_Documents/Version.6/Database_Connection_TD.md

  <b>To set up database connection;</b>

-<b>I.</b>  Get the connection details for database such as Host, Dialects, port, username, password, etc from <b>Database Administrator.</b>
+<b>I.</b>  Get the connection details for database such as Host, Dialects, ort, username, password, etc from <b>Database Administrator.</b>

 <b>II.</b> Enable secure access to database, such as :
   -  Using  IP Address Whitelist, optionally adding SSL Encryption.